makimattila/makimattila.github.io/index.md

 **"Pigouvian Income Taxation,"** with Lassi Ahlvik and Matti Liski, 2024.
 [Link.](https://www.cesifo.org/en/publications/2024/working-paper/pigouvian-income-taxation)

-This paper develops a mechanism design approach to study externalities and redistribution.
-The mechanism screens individuals' social weights to strike a balance among broad distributional objectives, incentives to work, and incentives to reduce externalities.
-The welfare-optimal allocation can be decentralized through income taxation, defining income-dependent externality payments.
-Two applications use individual-level administrative data on incomes, pollution measures, and financial burdens to demonstrate how population characteristics shape the optimal policy on carbon emissions.
+Major climate policies deviate from uniform carbon taxation by varying implicit externality prices across income groups.
+We show that such deviations are optimal in a mechanism design model of externalities and redistribution: price paid on the externality can be either progressive or regressive in income.
+The optimal allocation is decentralized through income taxation, with income-dependent externality payments determined by aversion to inequality in cost burdens and behavioral responses of emissions and earnings.
+Using Finnish administrative data, we quantify these determinants and find that optimal policies are progressive for vehicles but regressive for electricity consumption.

 **"Fake It Till You Exit,"** with Eero Mäenpää, 2024.
 [Link.](https://www.dropbox.com/scl/fo/4kgpftk6id0hlql5tenjl/ANpn5MvEZHDa5Gu-UpMLoeo?rlkey=dfhphq6ezpvp4bylvtwqpv5ss&st=tjgkwm41&dl=0)